pgRouting/workshop/docs/chapters/installation.rst

 Since **version 2.0** pgRouting functions are installed as extension.
 This requires:

-* PostgreSQL 9.1 or higher
+* postgreSQL 9.1 or higher
-* PostGIS 2.x installed as extension
+* postGIS 2.x installed as extension

 If these requirements are met, then open a terminal window and execute the following commands (or run these commands in pgAdmin 3: